 Gum-chewers have a reason to smile

-In the 1980s, artificial sweeteners in blue and pink packets, diet soda and sugar-free gum set the standard as "healthy" alternatives to their sugar-laden parent products.
-Today, there's another low-calorie sweetener called "xylitol".
+If you’re looking to limit your sugar intake, consider the low-calorie sweetener called “xylitol”.
 It has a sweet-as-sugar taste, and studies show that it may help reduce and prevent cavities.

 A natural sweetener found in plants and fruits, xylitol was approved as a food additive by the Food and Drug Administration (FDA) in 1986 and is now appearing in sugar-free gum, mints and toothpaste.
 It is equal in sweetness and volume to sugar, and the granular form can be used in many of the ways that sugar is used, including to sweeten cereals and hot beverages and for baking (except when sugar is needed for yeast to rise).